Online Donations

 There are many reasons you might want to make a contribution to St. Paul's beyond those offerings that appear above in the "regular menu" of giving or scheduled designated Special Sundays offerings.

-This is where you might make a contribution to Memorials, the Music Fund, Educational Award, flowers, or another cause.
+This is where you might make a contribution to Memorials, the Music Fund, school supplies drive, Educational Award Scholarships, flowers, or another cause.
 Click the button here to go to our secure form for Miscellaneous Contributions, and let us know the fund or cause to which we may direct your contribution.

 Make Your Contribution Here